yao008/yao008.github.io/_pages/about.md

 News
 ======

+1. [Dec/2024] I am honored to join as an **Associate Editor** for the *Machine Learning and Communications* track of IEEE Transactions on Communications (IEEE TCOM).
+I look forward to serving our research community and advancing the field in this new role.

 1. [Dec/2024] I am honored to receive the **IEEE ComSoc Best Young Professional Award** in the "Best Early Career" category.

 1. [Dec/2024] Our paper "Blockchain-Aided Secure Semantic Communication for AI-Generated Content in Metaverse" has been awarded the **2023 Best Paper Award** from IEEE Open Journal of the Computer Society by the IEEE Computer Society Publications Board.